This article is only available in Dutch 🇳🇱

 - Optimized Display Performance (thanks to static pages).
 This has the added benefit of making the website resistant to DDoS attacks because very little code is used to display the site.
 Only dynamic content is loaded on demand.

-- DDoS protection in the form of AWS Shield, which provides standard protection against DDoS attacks.
+- DDoS protection in the form of AWS Cloud Security Services such as AWS Shield, which provides standard protection against DDoS attacks.
 Optionally, AWS Shield Advanced can be deployed for even more robust defense.

 - Globally distributed Content Delivery Network (CDN) that distributes hosting globally, providing additional protection and ensuring faster connections.